Look for These Transmission Failure Signs

 Transmission related repairs tend to be one of the costliest when it comes to your vehicle.
 This is why it’s important to catch signs of transmission failure as early as possible.
 In most every case you can avoid costly repairs simply by having transmission work done on your vehicle at regularly scheduled intervals per your vehicle’s OEM maintenance calendar.
 Most every vehicle manufacturer will have this information published either online or printed in the vehicle’s user and service manuals.

 But what if you bought a used car?
-What if you have an older car with a lot of milage?
-Regardless, as a vehicle owner it’s in your best interest to know a thing or two about your transmission and what to look and listen for when it comes to the signs of transmission failure.
+What if you have an older car with a lot of mileage?
+Regardless, as a vehicle owner it’s in your best interest to know a thing or two about your transmission and what signs of transmission failure to look and listen for.

 Look for odd sounds, leaking transmission fluid or a slipping clutch.